Frequently Asked Questions

 As of July 1, 2016, Santa Clara University's Housing Office manages all University owned student rental properties.
 These properties are referred to as neighborhood units.
 This list of frequently asked questions has been compiled to provide information related to the transition.

-NU rates will increase no more than 3.00% for the coming year.
+On average there will be a 3.5% increase in room and board.
+Proposed 2019-2020 rates will be posted in January 2019.
 Keep in mind, our rates include all utilities with the exception of cable and internet.

 Our rates include all utilities with the exception of cable and internet.